Last Updated on 7 June 2023 by Alastair Digby

 - Implementing encryption for sensitive data, both at rest and in transit

 - Providing security training for employees to help them identify and avoid potential threats

 - Developing and implementing incident response plans to quickly and effectively address any security breaches or incidents that may occur

 These are just a few examples of the many different cybersecurity measures that CTOs may implement.
 The specific measures implemented will vary depending on an organization’s specific needs and security risks.

 How does attack surface management help CTOs?

-Attack surface management helps CTOs by providing them with visibility into the potential vulnerabilities and attack vectors that exist within their organization’s systems and networks.
+Attack surface management helps reduce security threats for CTOs by providing them with visibility into the potential vulnerabilities and attack vectors that exist within their organization’s systems and networks.
 This can help CTOs identify and prioritize areas for improvement in their security posture, and take steps to reduce the overall attack surface of their organization.

 This can include implementing security controls, such as firewalls and intrusion detection systems, to prevent unauthorized access to sensitive data, and regularly testing and monitoring the security of their systems to identify and address potential vulnerabilities.
 By reducing the attack surface of their organization, CTOs can help protect against cyber attacks and reduce the risk of data breaches.